miku/waste/README.md

 Waste is just an weekend experiment playing around with the [Docker SDK](https://docs.docker.com/engine/api/sdks/).
-This service does nothing useful, but it does it containerized.
+This service does nothing useful, but it does it in a containerized fashion.

 Basically it works like this: An HTTP request comes in, a tar archive is created from the request body, which is copied to a freshly created container (alpine by default).
 A single command is run inside the container to display the content of the file.
 The stdout of the command is streamed back to the HTTP client.
-Yes, it even has a timeout.
+That's all.
+And yes, it even has a timeout.

 To start the waste server, simply: